 Broker Challenge: Need to Help Clients Enroll More Employees in a Cost-Saving HDHP/HSA

-Continuing the theme of increasing HDHP and HSA enrollment to drive lower employer costs from Part 1 in this series, we do not want to overlook the “HD” in HDHP.
+Continuing the theme of increasing HDHP and HSA enrollment to drive lower employer costs from Part 1 of Broker Breakthroughs, we do not want to overlook the “HD” in HDHP.

 Despite the lower premiums the HDHP plan presents, we are all well aware that the prospect of a high upfront deductible at the beginning of the plan year can scare participants, especially new plan enrollees when HSAs can reflect a zero balance.